grechaw/mlw-pii-demo/README.md

-pii demo
+PII demo

 2018-04-10 made first test data

-creating entities:
+Creating entities:

-./gradlew hubCreateEntity -PentityName=SupportCall
+`./gradlew hubCreateEntity -PentityName=SupportCall`

-this just makes an empty directory... so im gonna make the entity services model for my support call
+This just makes an empty directory... so i'm gonna make the entity services model for my support call

-got users and roles set up
+Got users and roles set up

-support-technican, support-manager
+support-technician, support-manager

-now changing to the hub-admin user i made for further deployments:
+How changing to the hub-admin user i made for further deployments:

+The script:

+* I'm a MarkLogic developer for a bank,

+I've just been given this story:

+As a clerk ...
+I need to ... see customer history data.

+But not PII

+When I bring up customer history, I should see the entire document associated with a support call, but not the customer's PII

+As a compliance officer, I need to verify that an applicant's ssn is correct.

+Task list:

+Givens:

+* A test data set (OK to see PII in test data)
+* Provide getCustomerHistory(name) to Java Developers
+* Implement database function
+* Verify database function
+* Define the roles

+demo:

+* Implement PII
+* Deploy PII configuration to Server
+* Verify PII